Water management plan for recycled water providers

-As a recycled water provider, you are required to have a RWMP approved by the Department of Natural Resources, Mines and Energy, before supplying recycled water to a recycled water scheme for any of the following:
+As a recycled water provider, you are required to have a RWMP approved by the Department of Regional Development, Manufacturing and Water, before supplying recycled water to a recycled water scheme for any of the following:

 - the scheme is a critical recycled water scheme

 - the recycled water is supplied to augment a supply of drinking water via a source supply (e.g. a dam)